Combination fire department: Volunteer firefighters

-Part paid or paid on-call refers to the fact that some volunteer firefighters are only partly compensated and their stipend or pay often do not fully cover the costs associated with being a firefighter, including lost wages from their primary occupation for response to dispatches and training.
-Their pay may be hourly based and may or may not qualify for volunteer status under FLSA.
+Part paid or paid on-call refers to the fact that some volunteer firefighters are only partly compensated, and their stipend or pay often does not fully cover the costs associated with being a firefighter, including lost wages from their primary occupation for response to dispatches and training.
+Their pay may be hourly based and may not qualify for volunteer status under FLSA.
 In addition, many part paid or paid on-call firefighters with combination departments still volunteer or are unpaid for part or all of the time they spend on training, administrative tasks, equipment maintenance, public education, and fundraising and often cover the cost of supplemental training from their own pockets.

 Volunteer firefighters carry radios or fire pagers, primarily the Motorola Minitor, to receive dispatch information where ever they are at the time a call is dispatched.
-Some combination departments use Nextel cell phones as well as alpha pagers with priority service contracts to dispatch information to volunteer firefighters.
-Depending on the response structure of the combination department, the volunteer may respond to the station to pick up an apparatus, or go directly to the scene of an incident in their personal vehicle with a full-time firefighter bringing the needed apparatus and equipment to the incident.
+Some combination departments use Nextel cell phones and alpha pagers with priority service contracts to send information to volunteer firefighters.
+Depending on the response structure of the combination department, the volunteer may respond to the station to pick up an apparatus, or go directly to the scene of an incident in their vehicle with a full-time firefighter bringing the needed apparatus and equipment to the incident.
 Some combination departments also use volunteer firefighters to cover unfilled shifts of the full-time firefighters.
-Most volunteer firefighters live or work in the community they respond to fire dispatches in, and most combination departments have a requirement for residency within the community or within a certain distance of the community, in which they serve.
+Most volunteer firefighters live or work in the community they respond to fire dispatches in, and most combination departments require residency within the community or a certain distance of the community, in which they serve.
 Depending on the department, volunteer firefighters may respond 24/7 to any dispatched incidents or be split into response shifts.
-Response to incidents may be required during shifts, or a periodic run percentage may be required to maintain active status on a combination or volunteer department.
+Response to incidents may be required during transitions, or a periodic run percentage may be required to maintain active status on a combination or volunteer department.

 Auxiliary volunteers

-Sometimes departments have auxiliary volunteers, who will usually handle some administrative functions and fund raising operations.
+Sometimes departments have auxiliary volunteers who handle administrative functions and fundraising operations.

-Junior firefighters
+Junior Firefighters/Fire Explorers

-Junior firefighters are youths, typically in high school, sometimes junior high school, that learn about local fire and emergency services.
+Junior firefighters and Fire Explorers are youths, typically in high school, sometimes junior high school, that learn about local fire and emergency services.
 They can receive medical training and fire training.
-Many programs allow them to respond alongside firefighters to incidents and allow them to serve usually as exterior firefighters, and assisting in emergency medical services that they are trained and qualified for.
-On a combination department, they can provide a basis from which volunteers are recruited from and provide additional manpower under certain circumstances.
+Many programs allow them to respond alongside firefighters to incidents and will enable them to serve usually as exterior firefighters and assist in emergency medical services that they are trained and qualified for.
+In a combination department, they can provide a basis from which volunteers are recruited from and provide additional manpower under certain circumstances.